Aliases for ANPEP Gene

 Previous GeneCards Identifiers for ANPEP Gene

 Aminopeptidase N is located in the small-intestinal and renal microvillar membrane, and also in other plasma membranes.
 In the small intestine aminopeptidase N plays a role in the final digestion of peptides generated from hydrolysis of proteins by gastric and pancreatic proteases.
 Its function in proximal tubular epithelial cells and other cell types is less clear.
 The large extracellular carboxyterminal domain contains a pentapeptide consensus sequence characteristic of members of the zinc-binding metalloproteinase superfamily.
 Sequence comparisons with known enzymes of this class showed that CD13 and aminopeptidase N are identical.
 The latter enzyme was thought to be involved in the metabolism of regulatory peptides by diverse cell types, including small intestinal and renal tubular epithelial cells, macrophages, granulocytes, and synaptic membranes from the CNS.
 Human aminopeptidase N is a receptor for one strain of human coronavirus that is an important cause of upper respiratory tract infections.
 Defects in this gene appear to be a cause of various types of leukemia or lymphoma. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ANPEP Gene

 ANPEP (Alanyl Aminopeptidase, Membrane) is a Protein Coding gene.
-Diseases associated with ANPEP include Acute Leukemia and Myeloid Leukemia.
-Among its related pathways are Immune System and Glutathione metabolism.
+Diseases associated with ANPEP include Tetrasomy 21 and Acute Leukemia Of Ambiguous Lineage.
+Among its related pathways are C-MYB transcription factor network and Innate Immune System.
 GO annotations related to this gene include receptor activity and virus receptor activity.
 An important paralog of this gene is LVRN.

 UniProtKB/Swiss-Prot Summary for ANPEP Gene